Begin with introductory, foundational works to help build your understanding of the area and key issues and aspects.

 "...peer reviewed original research in book form..."
 (Clark & Phillips 2014, p.
 73)

 Develop key words and phrases by brainstorming around the essay topics, drawing on definitions from reference works, your readings, course notes and initial literature searching.
-These are a few examples of keywords we have brainstormed from a few of your essay questions:

 What terms are appropriate for your essay question?

 Use the terms of others in your searches.
 Look for relevant keywords and phrases in the record e.g. in the title, abstract, and subject fields and use these to refine your search.

 Creating a mind map can help you understand your topic and identify key concepts.
 For example:

 Compare the number of results from the following Catalogue searches:

 Typing OR into the Library Catalogue does not always work well.
 Keep Catalogue searches in basic, one-box search simple and try repeating searches with different combinations of terms.

 The Catalogue and many databases including Sociological Abstracts provide both a Basic search and Advanced search:

 AND is assumed i.e. (employment OR work OR occupation) AND identity.